Garywtne/Team_Project_One/README.md

 **Add this file into your local cloned repository** It has not been included in the repository due to the large file size.

 all.csv (accidents from 2010-2016) - link:

+### Gmaps API Key requirement

+For gmaps you will also need an API key from the Google Maps Platform.

+The key should be stored in your local repository root folder in a config.py file.

 ### How to view / run the code
 The work was completed primarily using Jupyter Notebooks and the modules listed in the Dependencies section.